 Rumours that bread would be rationed from March led to long queues at the bakers’ shops.

 1917 (22nd February)

 20,000 workers from the Putilov Ironworks went on strike.

 The annual International Women’s Day march from the suburbs to the centre of Petrograd turned increasingly political as they were joined by students, Putilov strikers and other disgruntled factory workers swelling the numbers of protesters to nearly a quarter of a million people.

 1917 (23rd – 25th February)

 People continued to demonstrate on the streets.
-Statues of the Tsar were toppled, people waved the red flags of the revolutionaries and called for an end to the Tsarist system.
+Statues of the Tsar were toppled, people waved the red flags of the revolutionaries and called for an end to Tsarist Russia.
 Many also sang the anthem of the French Revolution, the ‘Marseillaise’, sympathising with its call for Liberty, Equality and Fraternity.

 1917 (26th February)